Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a release that contains the nvmet‑tcp error‑handling fix; consult the distribution’s security advisories for the appropriate package version.
+• Upgrade the Linux kernel to a release that contains the nvmet‑tcp error‑handling fix; consult your distribution’s security advisories for the appropriate package version.

-• If an immediate kernel upgrade is not possible, disable the nvmet‑tcp protocol or bind it to a trusted network interface so that untrusted hosts cannot send PDU data.
+• If an immediate kernel upgrade is not possible, disable the nvmet‑tcp protocol or bind it to trusted network interfaces so that untrusted hosts cannot send PDU data.

-• Apply network filtering or firewall rules to block or restrict access to the nvmet‑tcp port from external or potentially malicious hosts.
+• Configure network filtering or firewall rules to block or restrict access to the nvmet‑tcp port from external or potentially malicious hosts.

 Tracking